-Proposal 1 - Election of Directors Information about our Executive Officers Certain Relationships and Related Transactions Delinquent Section 16(a) Reports

-We have adopted a Code of Business Conduct and Ethics that applies to all of our officers, directors and employees.
-The Code of Business Conduct and Ethics is available on the "Investor Relations" section of our website, at http://investors.tileshop.com, under the "Corporate Governance-Governance Documents" heading.
-We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding an amendment to, or waiver from, a provision of our Code of Ethics and Business Conduct by posting such information on our website at the web address and location specified above within four business days following the date of the amendment or waiver.

-ITEM 11.
-EXECUTIVE COMPENSATION

-The following sections of the Proxy Statement are incorporated herein by reference:
+Proposal 1 - Election of Directors Information about our Executive Officers Certain Relationships and Related Transactions Delinquent Section 16(a) Reports Ethics Docum of our we adopted a Code of Business Conduct and Ethics that applies to all of our officers, directors and employees.
+The Code of Business Conduct and is available on the "Investor Relations" section of our website, at http://investors.tileshop.com, under the "Corporate Governance-Governance nents" heading.
+We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding an amendment to, or waiver from, a provision Code of Ethics and Business Conduct by posting such information on our website at the web address and location specified above within four stays following the date of the amendment or waiver.
+TEM 11.
+EXECUTIVE COMPENSATION he fo llowing sections of the Proxy Statement are incorporated herein by reference: Executive Compensation Director Compensation